willm0602/SSU-WICS-Hackathon-Project-Fall-2021/README.md

 ## Features
 * Interactive map
-  * Displays registered evacuation shelters with informational pop-ups
+  * Displays registered evacuation shelters with informational pop-ups and contact information
+  * Shows locations of live fires
+* User registration and status reporting
+* User browse and search
-  *
+* Shelter registration

+---

 ## Future Development
+* Allow shelters to create accounts and edit information as necessary
+* Displays contact information for users to communicate about animal evacuations

+---

 ## Authors
 ### Will Migdol, Katie Pell, Katie Trombetta, Troy Wilson